rawansayed/MRI/Report/README.md

 ### Task Statment
 **- Load images; show the figures.
 Calculate the Fourier transform of the images and plot it in the K-space domain.** <br/>
 **- Define a function that simulates the non-uniformity effect; where its effect is imposed in the axial (z), but no radial (x or y)  dependence on the magnetic field strength.
 Make a plot of Bz(z).** <br/>
+## Explanation
+We used the fourier functions supported by the Scipy library to seperate the components of a given picture and display any one of them according to the choice of the user
 ## Welcome to our GUI
 <img src="1.png" width="600" height="500" /> <br/>
 **Step 1: Uploading Image** <br/>